$125 off any CGM Plan. Use code FALL125

 watermelon slices

 L-citrulline is an amino acid found in watermelons.
 Studies have found that citrulline may reduce the risk of cardiovascular disease by improving blood pressure.
-Animal studies have shown that it may play a role in protecting against endothelial dysfunction, a coronary artery disease.
+Animal studies have shown that it may protect against endothelial dysfunction, a coronary artery disease.

 However, many studies on L-citrulline have been short-term and pre-clinical, meaning that more research is still needed to determine a definitive link between L-citrulline and heart health.